OJ/gobuster/README.md

 ### But it's shit!
 And your implementation sucks!

 Yes, you're probably correct.
-Feel free to :
+Feel free to:

 * Not use it.
 * Show me how to do it better.